larsbi/DynUG-Fabric-Workshop/Lab 4 – Analyze customer reviews and load to Silver layer.md

 If you want to see the output, use “display(<dataframe_name>) to see the result, e.g. replace <dataframe_name> with spark_df.

+Run the code cell to make sure data is loaded into a dataframe.

 The name of the column with customer reviews is called “CustomerReview”.
 The syntax to use built-in AI function ai.analyze_sentiment is using this syntax:
 ```python
 df.ai.analyze_sentiment(input_col="input", output_col="Sentiment")